aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/document-conversion/convert-one-file/_index.md

 ﻿---
 title: Convert One File
+articleTitle: Convert One File
+linktitle: Convert One File
 description: "This page describes how to convert a file from SharePoint UI using the Aspose.Words for SharePoint."
 type: docs
 weight: 10